rancher/docs/content/rke/v0.1.x/en/certificate-management/_index.md

 |         Etcd Nodes         |        kube-etcd-x-x-x-x.pem        |        kube-etcd-x-x-x-x-key.pem        |   false  |
 |    Service Account Token   |                  -                  |    kube-service-account-token-key.pem   |   true   |

+The next section of the doc goes over the process of custom certificates generation.

 ### CSR Generation

-If you want to sign the certificates from a real Certificate Authority (CA), you can use rke to generate a set of Certificate Signing Requests (CSRs) and keys to the list of nodes used in the cluster configuration file, for example to generate CSRs to one node:
+If you want to create and sign the certificates by a real Certificate Authority (CA), you can use rke to generate a set of Certificate Signing Requests (CSRs) and Keys.
+Here is an example on how to generate CSRs for one node cluster:

 ```
 nodes:
   - address: x.x.x.x